feltnerm/uwponopoly/use_cases_and_scenarios.md

 7. Player lands on "Free Parking" and collects the money.

 #B. Manage Property
+1. Player has a monopoly and starts to improve those properties.

+2. Player doesn't have a monopoly and tries to improve a property.

 #C. Start Game
 1. Player starts game with default rules against computer player.